-3.1.5.3 If the local historical extreme low temperature is beyond the limits of the ICF manufacturer's reported continuous service temperatures wall finish shall be secured directly to concrete or code recognized backing material.
+3.1.5.3 If the local historical extreme low temperature is beyond the limits of the ICF manufacturer's reported continuous service temperatures, the wall finishes shall be secured directly to concrete or a code recognized backing material.

 3.1.5.4 A copy of the documents from the ICF manufacturer and those defining the extreme low temperature shall be provided to DSA at time of initial project submittal for plan review.